-If you’re eligible, you’ll get the funds within as little as three hours of the IRS accepting your tax return, loaded onto a Visa debit card.
-You’ll get the virtual card info, so you can spend online right away, and the physical card should come in the mail in five to 10 business days.
+If you’re eligible, you’ll get the funds within as little as one hour of the IRS accepting your tax return, deposited into a Credit Karma Money checking account, which is free to open.
+You’ll get the virtual debit card info, so you can spend online right away, and the physical card should come in the mail in seven to 14 business days.

-Once the IRS processes your federal return, your remaining refund amount will be loaded onto the same debit card.
+Once the IRS processes your federal return, your remaining refund amount will be deposited into the same account.
 You don’t have the option to receive the rest of your refund in another form (e.g. direct deposited into your savings account).

 TurboTax lets you pay your product and filing fees with your federal tax refund, meaning you never see an out-of-pocket cost for the service.
-There is, however, an additional fee for this option; most users report a charge of $39.99, though this price is subject to change.
+There is, however, an additional fee for this option; you’ll pay $39, though this price is subject to change.